AlexeiRacu/AlexeiRacu/README.md

-- 👋 Hi, I’m @AlexeiRacu
+- 👋 Hi, I’m Racu Alexei
 - 👀 I’m interested in C# and PostgreSQL
 - 🌱 I’m currently learning Npgsql framework
 - 💞️ I’m looking to collaborate on GOOOOGLE and MIIIIICROSOFT
-- 😄 Pronouns: Dog
+- 😄 Pronouns: dog
-- ⚡ Fun fact: I love dogs
+- ⚡ Fun fact: i love dogs

 <!---
 AlexeiRacu/AlexeiRacu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.